JaneliaSciComp/jacs-cm/README.md

 This repository allows for the creation and deployment of Docker containers which run the JACS infrastructure.
 It is designed around the DevOps concept of [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code).

-Each subdirectory in the `containers` directory contains a versioned, containerized service which can be built into a Docker container using manage.sh.
-These containers have official builds which are [published on Docker Hub](https://hub.docker.com/u/janeliascicomp).
+Each subdirectory in the `containers` directory contains a versioned, containerized service which can be built into a Docker container using `manage.sh`.
+These containers have official versioned builds which are [published on Docker Hub](https://hub.docker.com/u/janeliascicomp), so you can skip the build step.

 Each subdirectory in the `deployments` directory contains the configuration for a deployment orchestrated by e.g. Docker Compose or Docker Swarm.

 ## Deployment Walkthroughs

 Different types of deployments are possible which provide various combinations of services with multiple swarm topologies.
-Currently, only the MouseLight tools are currently supported outside of Janelia.
+Currently, only the MouseLight tools are supported outside of Janelia.

 ### Full JACS and Workstation